- Find Your Major

 Hotel Accommodations and Meals

-Participant lodging will be paid for by the KNO-JSHS for Kansas and Nebraska student participants only.
+Participant lodging will be paid for by the KNO-JSHS for Oklahoma, Kansas and Nebraska student and teacher participants.
 This includes student participants and one teacher/sponsor from each school.
 Three or four student participants of the same gender will be assigned to a hotel room.
 Students requesting roommate(s) should do so on the student application form.
 Please note that we will try our best to accommodate preferences, but cannot guarantee all requests.

 A Friday evening meal for student participants and one teacher/sponsor from each school will be provided by KNO-JSHS.
 Additional guests (parents, teachers, sponsors) attending JSHS have the option to purchase a weekend visitor pass for $30 to be paid for at event check-in (via cash or check).
 This pass will provide access to presentations and meals (this does not include overnight accommodations).
-The meal includes a Friday evening banquet.
+The meal includes a Friday evening social and Saturday afternoon banquet.

 Any participant – teacher or student – who applies and is accepted, but does not attend will be charged for the cost of the reserved hotel room and meals.
 This charge will be invoiced to the teacher or student’s school.
 If the student is sponsored by a parent, the invoice will be sent to their home mailing address.
 Cancellation must be received in writing to firstname.lastname@example.org five (5) days prior to the event to avoid incurring these charges.

 Oklahoma State University encourages individuals with disabilities to participate in its programs and activities.
 If you anticipate needing special accommodations or have questions about the physical access provided, please contact Harlie Runner at 405-744-8933 before your visit.

 The University may cancel or postpone any course or activity because of insufficient enrollment or other unforeseen circumstances.
 If a program is canceled or postponed, the University will refund registration fees, if applicable, but cannot be held responsible for any other related costs, charges or expenses, including cancellation/change charges assessed by airlines or travel agencies.

 The program dress is professional.
 Typically, presenters dress more professionally for the oral presentations.